fjzzq2002/DOVICTheGame/README.md

 A HackMIT project by Andi Liu, Mingyang Deng, Shengtong Zhang, Ziqian Zhong.

+The history commits can be seen at https://github.mit.edu/ziqianz/game.

 #### Setup

 Run `node server.js` to start a local server.
 The game can be accessed at 127.0.0.1:8084.